-Based on available information, the Corps concludes that the proposed project would not have a significant adverse impact on marine mammals, but will continue to coordinate with the USFWS and the NMFS.
+Based on available information, the Corps concludes that the proposed project would not have a significant adverse impact on marine mammals.
+The USFWS concurred with this finding in their letter dated June 28, 2013.
+This letter also included polar bear interaction guidelines.
+The letter is in Appendix 3, Correspondence.